-Our Irving truck accident lawyers understand how terrifying a truck wreck can be.
+Our Irving truck accident lawyers understand how terrifying a truck wreck can be for the victims of truck wrecks.
 Texas is unfortunately one of the most dangerous states for fatal trucking accidents.
 In 2015, it actually led the nation in number of large truck and bus fatalities per vehicle miles travelled, as well as in overall fatalities, accounting for 13.7% of the national total.
-Any type of motor vehicle accident can be frightening and overwhelming, but collisions with large trucks, vans, buses and other heavy automobiles can cause particularly devastating injury and damage.

 According to their records, there were 4,125 commercial motor vehicle (CMV) crashes in Dallas County in 2021, in which Irving is included.
 Broken down in terms of severity, these accidents consisted of:

-This revolving door can drain resources for appropriately vetting and training drivers, leading to negligent or poor drivers continuing to gain new employment or prolonging their tenure at companies already suffering from turnover loss.
+This revolving door of truckers can drain resources for appropriately vetting and training new truck drivers.
+As a consequence, many negligent or unsafe truck drivers continue to gain new employment, or are able to prolong their tenure at companies already suffering from turnover loss.
 Additionally, there are approximately 400,000 owner-operator truck drivers in the United States, and on average they operate vehicles that are over ten years old.

-When you have been hit by one of these individuals it can be difficult to determine who the actual at-fault parties are and the sources of liability in your case.
-Despite an accident that involves one driver, there may be negligence and poor practice on an organizational level of the driver’s contracting company, which also contributed to the dangerous circumstances leading to your event.
+When you have been hit by one of these individuals it can be difficult to determine who the actual at-fault parties are and the sources of insurance recovery in your case.
+Even though a truck accident only involves one driver, there is regularly negligence on an organizational level with the trucker’s motor carrier, which also contributed to the dangerous circumstances leading to your wreck.
 The Irving truck accident lawyers at Thompson Law will do the work for you to make sure all those liable for your accident are held accountable.

 Texas law puts no limits or caps on your pain and suffering.
 This means that you can get substantial compensation if you seek legal assistance and file for a claim.
 Compensation is your right, and we’ll do whatever we can to help you get the amount that you deserve.